Code-Fellows-Material/reading-notes/class-04.md

 ## Things I want to know more about

-- Passing methods as references
+- Styling forms in react-bootstrap
-- When keys actually come in handy
+- Combining conditional rendering with forms in react

 ---